 Pima County Natural Resources Parks & Recreation conducts weekly Bird Walks at Agua Caliente Park every Thursday.
 The walk start time varies depending on the time of year and is listed on the Events Calendar.
-Bird Walks will be suspended at the Park from May through July or August due to Main Pond restoration at the Park.
-There will be walks offered in the Catalina Mountains on certain dates.
+Due to the COVID-19 Coronavirus, all organized activities to include the monthly bird walks have been suspended.
+However, there could be informal walks taking place.
+Feel free to check it out.
+Times vary depending on the weather.
 Check the calendar for additional information and updates.
 Registration is required at: Pima County NRPR Registration

 Check out the three historic buildings at Agua Caliente Park.
 The Ranch House is generally open to the public for touring and Art Gallery viewing several days during the week (operating hours are at the bottom of most of the webpages).
 The Rose Cottage and Bunkhouse are not open except for special events/activities, but you can see them through our pictures using the below link.

 Overview.
 The Main Pond Restoration began late April 2019 when Pima County stoped pumping ground water for the Main Pond.
 The pond slowly drained.
 The contractors began the process of cleaning and shaping the Pond.
-During the restoration process when heavy equipment will be operating, the park may be closed.
-To minimize when the park is fully closed, Pima County may close portions to public access as specific tasks are completed.
-Please respect any fencing around the main pond.
-The County anticipates the timeframe of partial and full closures to be for a period up to four months.
-Closure notices will be posted at the front gate in advance and updates/notices posted on the Pima County NRPR Agua Caliente Park website and here on FOAC’s website.
-You can get additional information by calling Pima County NRPR at (520) 724-5000 M-F during business hours or from the Pima County NRPR Agua Caliente Park website at: Pima County NRPR Agua Caliente Park.For current pictures of the Pond 1 restoration, visit the Pond 1 Gallery page using the Gallery menu or this link: Main Pond (Pond 1)
+You can get additional information by visiting the Pima County NRPR Agua Caliente Park website at: Pima County NRPR Agua Caliente Park.For progress updates, please check below.
+For current pictures of the Pond 1 restoration, visit the Pond 1 Gallery page using the Gallery menu or this link: Main Pond (Pond 1)

 Update December 2019.